-Our total operating expenses increased \$419.3 million, or 20.8% for the year ended December 31, 2021, compared to the year ended December 31, 2020.
-This increase was primarily due to an increase in the number of flights we operated and a non-cash impairment charge of \$84.6 million for the year ended December 31, 2021.
-Departures increased from 585,257 in 2020 to 749,943 in 2021, or by 28.1%.
-Additionally, we recorded \$422.7 million in payroll support grants received from Treasury as an offset to our operating expenses for the year ended December 31, 2021, compared to \$345.5 million recorded for the year ended December 31, 2020.
+Our total operating expenses increased \$386.1 million, or 15.8% for the year ended December 31, 2022, compared to the year ended December 31, 2021.
+This increase was primarily due to \$422.7 million in payroll support grants received from Treasury that was recorded an offset to our operating expenses for the year ended December 31, 2021.
+We did not have a comparable payroll support grant for the year ended December 31, 2022.
 Additional details regarding the increase in our operating expenses are described in the section of this Report entitled "Results of Operations."